Devnil434/Civic-Eye/ML_INTEGRATION_README.md

-# ML Integration Guide for Janta Seva
+# ML Integration Guide for Civic-Eye

 ## Overview
-This guide explains how to integrate your own trained ML model with the Janta Seva admin dashboard for automatic report categorization.
+This guide explains how to integrate your own trained ML model with the Civic-Eye admin dashboard for automatic report categorization.

 ## Quick Start